ihowardlin/BCM_BGAcourse/README.md

 ```
 student14@sphere.grid.bcm.edu's password:
 ```
+## Using vcftools

+Use vcftools to examine the file.
+From the https://vcftools.github.io/man_latest.html guide, do the examples using your student account # as the chromosome (for accounts 1 to 22), chromosome X for accounts 23 and 33, chromosome Y for accounts 24 and 34, chromosome 20 for account 25 and chromosome 2 for account 26.
+Accounts 27 to 32 should use chromosomes N-10 (i.e. account 27 uses chromosome 17).

 ## Analyzing Genomic FASTA Files (genomic.fna.gz)

+Begin by copying the files in /home/student20/Lab1_2019_Unix/ to your Lab1 directory.
+Check that the HG002-HG003-HG004.jointVC.filter_Annotated.vcf.gz file is complete.

 These are the accessions for the new genomes assemblies we discussed in class: GCA_001524155, GCA_002180035, GCA_002077035, GCA_002208065, GCA_002209525, GCA_002872155, GCA_003070785, GCA_003574075, GCA_003601015, GCA_003086635.
 You can search for the list at NCBI by combining them with OR: GCA_001524155 OR GCA_002180035 OR GCA_002077035 OR GCA_002208065 OR GCA_002209525 OR GCA_002872155 OR GCA_003070785 OR GCA_003574075 OR GCA_003601015 OR GCA_003086635 and searching using Entrez, they are in the Assembly section.
 Look at the linked data and descriptions, but you don’t need to download the files.
 I downloaded the Fasta sequences and other files and will put them in: